7ep/demo/README.md

 #### To run API and UI tests:
-Note: The app has to be already running for these tests to pass.
+Note: The app has to be already running for these tests to pass, and you _need_ to have installed Python and Chromedriver.

 On Mac/Linux